scoheb/release-service-catalog/pipelines/managed/rhtap-service-push/README.md

 | taskGitUrl               | The url to the git repo where the release-service-catalog tasks to be used are stored   | Yes      | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision          | The revision in the taskGitUrl repo to be used                                          | No       | -             |

+## Changes in 4.7.0
+* Update all tasks that now support trusted artifacts to specify the stepAction* parameters

 ## Changes in 4.6.0
 * Align workspace name with changes in the apply-mapping task